-(2) If a general multilateral agreement concerning air transport comes into force in respect of both Contracting Parties, this Agreement shall be amended so as to conform with the provisions of that agreement.
+(3) If a general multilateral agreement concerning air transport comes into force in respect of both Contracting Parties, this Agreement shall be amended so as to conform with the provisions of that agreement.

-Article 16.
-Either Contracting Party may at any time give notice to the other if it desires to terminate the present Agreement.
-Such notice shall be simultaneously communicated to the International Civil Aviation Organisation.
+Article 14.
+Either Contracting Party may at any time give written notice to the other if it desires to terminate the present Agreement.
+Such notice shall be simultaneously communicated to the International Civil Aviation Organization.
 If such notice is given, the present Agreement shall terminate twelve months after the date of receipt of the notice by the other Contracting Party, unless the notice to terminate is withdrawn by agreement before the expiry of this period.
-In the absence of acknowledgement of receipt by the other Contracting Party, notice shall be deemed to have been received fourteen days after the receipt of the notice by the International Civil Aviation Organisation.
+In the absence of acknowledgement of receipt by the other Contracting Party, notice shall be deemed to have been received fourteen days after the receipt of the notice by the International Civil Aviation Organization.

-Article 17.
-The present Agreement and any exchange of notes in accordance with article 15 shall be registered with the International Civil Aviation Organisation.
+Article 15.
+The present Agreement and any exchange of notes in accordance with article 13 shall be registered with the International Civil Aviation Organization.

+Article 16.
 The present Agreement shall come into force on the date of signature.

-IN WITNESS WHEREOF the undersigned plenipotentiaries, being duly authorised thereto by their respective Governments, have signed the present Agreement:
+IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed the present Agreement.